SpagoAsparago/kingdom-of-ds-hacking.github.io/src/gen4/guides/field/pt_hgss-hpbar.md

-# How to increase the HP Bar speed<sup>*(Platinum/HGSS)*</sup>
+# How to change the HP Bar speed<sup>*(Platinum/HGSS)*</sup>
 > This guide was written by AdAstra, formatted for this wiki by SpagoAsparago.
-> Research: AdAstra, Mikelan and Nitram
+> Research: AdAstra, Mikelan98 and Nitram

-This is a tutorial on how to increase the HP Bar speed in gen 4 games.
+This is a tutorial on how to change the HP Bar speed in gen 4 games.

 Original file: https://pastebin.com/eCvYDcyw